Recapture of Recife (1652–1654)

-The Recapture of Recife (or Second Siege of Recife) was a military engagement between the Portuguese forces under Francisco Barreto de Meneses and the Dutch forces of Captain Walter Van Loo.
-After the Dutch defeats at Guararapes, their surviving men, as well as other garrisons of New Holland, joined in the area of Mauritsstad (modern-day Recife) in order to make a last stand.
-However, after fierce fighting, the Portuguese victoriously entered the city and the remaining Dutch were ousted from Brazil.
+The Recapture of Recife (or the second siege of Recife) was a military campaign by Portuguese forces under Francisco Barreto de Meneses against Dutch forces of Captain Walter Van Loo.
+After the Dutch defeats at Guararapes, their surviving men, as well as other garrisons of New Holland, made a last stand at Mauritsstad (modern-day Recife).
+The Portuguese defeated them in fierce fighting.
+The victorious Portuguese entered Recife on 28 January 1654, putting an end to New Holland.

 Background

-After the Portuguese Independence from Spain in 1640, the Dutch West India Company recalled Johan Maurits to Europe in 1644, in an attempt to cut military expenditures.
-Soon after, the WIC faced a major uprising of Portuguese planters in June 1645.
+Portugal had declared independence from Spain in 1640, but the conflict with the Dutch continued.
+In 1644 the Dutch West India Company (GWC) recalled governor Johan Maurits, due to excessive military expenditures.
+Soon after, the GWC faced a major uprising of Portuguese planters in June 1645.
 The Portuguese planters around Pernambuco had never fully accepted Dutch rule, and had also resented the high interest rates charged by Dutch moneylenders for loans to rebuild their plantations following the initial Dutch conquest.
-In August, the planters revolted and prevailed over Dutch forces in a minor battle fought outside Recife, effectively ending Dutch control over the colony.
+In August, the planters revolted and prevailed over Dutch forces in a minor battle fought outside Recife, effectively ending Dutch control over the hinterland of the colony.
 That year, the Portuguese gained Várzea, Sirinhaém, Pontal de Nazaré, the Fort of Porto Calvo, and Fort Maurits.
-By 1646, the WIC only controlled four toeholds along the Brazilian coast, chief among them being Recife.
+By 1646, the GWC only controlled four toeholds along the Brazilian coast, chief among them being Recife.

-In the spring of 1646, the Dutch sent a relief expedition to Recife consisting of 20 ships with 2000 men, temporarily forestalling the fall of the city.
-In 1647, in return for acquiescing with the Peace of Munster with Spain, the Dutch province of Zeeland obtained promises from the other Dutch provinces to support a second, larger relief expedition to reconquer Brazil.
-The expedition, consisting of 41 ships with 6000 men, set sail on December 26, 1647.
+In the spring of 1646, the Dutch sent a relief expedition to Recife of 20 ships with 2,000 men, temporarily forestalling the fall of the city.
+In 1647, in return for agreeing to the Peace of Munster with Spain, the Dutch province of Zeeland induced the other Dutch provinces to support a second, larger relief expedition to reconquer Brazil.
+The expedition, consisting of 41 ships with 6,000 men, set sail on December 26, 1647.

 In Brazil, the Dutch had already abandoned Itamaracá on December 13, 1647.
 The new expeditionary force arrived late at Recife, with many of its soldiers either dead or mutinous from lack of pay.
 In April 1648, the Portuguese routed the expeditionary force at the First Battle of Guararapes, fought outside Recife.
-The Portuguese had sent an armada of 84 ships, including 18 warships to recapture Recife.
+The Portuguese had sent an armada of 84 ships, including 18 warships, to recapture Recife.
 In February 1649, the Portuguese again routed the Dutch at the Second Battle of Guararapes.

-Recapture of Recife
+Fall of Recife

-After the Dutch defeats at Guararapes, their surviving men, as well as other garrisons of New Holland, joined in the area of Recife in order to make a last stand.
-However, after fierce fighting and a two-year siege, the Portuguese victoriously entered the city on 28 January 1654.
+After the Dutch defeats at Guararapes, the remnants of the expeditionary force and other garrisons of New Holland made a last stand in Recife.
+After a two-year siege, the city fell on 28 January 1654.
+The remaining Dutch forces were expelled, putting an end to Dutch Brazil.

-Aftermath

-The remaining Dutch forces were ousted from Brazil, leaving to the Portuguese their colony of Brazil and putting an end to Dutch Brazil.